sesco001/Spank-md/README.md

 ---

-🧠 What Is SPANK-MD?
+🧠 What Is EMPEROR 🍀-MD?

-SPANK-MD is a bold, cheeky, and highly customizable WhatsApp group bot designed for admins and communities.
-Whether you're managing a group or just spicing it up, SPANK-MD offers the tools and entertainment you need—all with full multi-device support.
+EMPEROR 🍀-MD is a bold, cheeky, and highly customizable WhatsApp group bot designed for admins and communities.
+Whether you're managing a group or just spicing it up, EMPEROR 🍀-MD offers the tools and entertainment you need—all with full multi-device support.

 Runs in Node.js and uses QR or Pair Code for quick authentication.